A Stochastic Objective-Function-Free Adaptive Regularization Method with Optimal Complexity

 { \textbf{Keywords:} stochastic optimization, adaptive regularization methods, evaluation complexity, \\Objective-Function-Free-Optimization (OFFO), nonconvex optimization. } \numsection{Introduction}

 Adaptive gradient methods such as Adam \cite{kingma2014adam}, Adagrad \cite{duchi11adagrad}, or AMSGrad \cite{ReddiKK18} have become the workhorse of large-scale stochastic optimization, especially when training artificial neural networks.
 Given their remarkable empirical results, various complexity analyses have been developed in the stochastic regime \cite{LiOrabona2018,defossez2022a,ZhouChenTangYangCaoGu20,Fawetal22} or the deterministic one \cite{WardWuBott19,GraJerToin24}.
-A notable feature of these methods is that they do not compute the function value or an approximation thereof, making them part of OFFO (Objective Free Function Optimization) methods.
-Examples of such methods are adaptive gradient methods, which use only the current and past gradients, and are ubiquitous in machine learning due to their performance on large-dimensional problems.
-However, they still theoretically suffer from the worst-case evaluation number of first-order techniques at $\mathcal{O}\left(\epsilon^{-2}\right)$ for finding an $\epsilon$-approximate first order solution \cite{WardWuBott19,GraJerToin24}.

-Alternatively, stochastic variants of line search \cite{Berahas2021,Cartis2017,Paquette2020}, trust region \cite{Blanchet2019,Chen2017}, or adaptive regularization methods \cite{Bellavia2019,Bellavia2022} need (sometimes tight) bounds on the accuracy of the function value proxy to achieve convergence both in theory and in practice.
+A notable feature of these methods is that they do not compute the function value or an approximation thereof, making them part of OFFO (Objective Free Function Optimization) methods \cite{WardWuBott19,GraJerToin24}.
+Examples of such methods are adaptive gradient methods, which use only the current and past gradients, and are ubiquitous in machine learning due to their performance on \phil{noisy} large-dimensional problems.
+The motivation for these linesearch-based methods stems from the theoretical \cite{Berahas2021, Cartis2017, Paquette2020} and practical observation that the accuracy needed for a noisy function value is significantly higher than that required for the gradient.
+When function and gradient values are obtained by sampling, the size of the necessary sample for the function value is typically much larger than for the gradient, making the use of stochastic subsamples for the estimation of function values both numerically intensive and impractical.
+Adaptive gradient algorithms however remain theoretically limited by a complexity bound in $\mathcal{O}\left(\epsilon^{-2}\right)$ for finding an $\epsilon$-approximate first order solution \cite{WardWuBott19,GraJerToin24}.
+Moreover, even higher-order schemes such as trust region \cite{Blanchet2019,Chen2017}, or adaptive regularization methods \cite{Bellavia2019,Bellavia2022,toint2020stochastic} need (sometimes tight) bounds on the accuracy of the function value proxy to achieve convergence both in theory and in practice.
 They typically rely on second-order information or higher, and achieve a much more favorable $\mathcal{O}\left(\epsilon^{-3/2}\right)$ worst-case evaluation complexity.